 You might also be interested in these intermediate resources.....

-The intention of this unit is to introduce children to the idea of abstraction in the history of art, and the possibility of making such paintings themselves
+The intention of this unit is to introduce young artists to the idea of abstraction in the history of art, and the possibility of responding to such paintings.…

 Abstraction as a starting point